Tickmill Review

 Tickmill’s educational video series on YouTube, this one covering an introduction to futures trading.

 Room for improvement: Tickmill continues to expand its educational offering, in both its scope of material and variety of formats.
 For instance, its recently introduced Masterclass series, available on YouTube channel, features hour-long sessions that cover topics of interest for beginners and advanced traders.
-Tickmill also offers its Bright Minds series and the T-Show podcast-style series; I found these series insightful and educational.
-Written articles have picked up on its blog which is a good sign of progress within this category.
+Tickmill also offers its Bright Minds series and the T-Show podcast-style series; I found these series insightful and educational, although the firm's UK channel has not been as active in recent months, compared to its global channel with "The Trader's Clinic" podcast.

 Feature |